The Best of Seth Godin

 Someone’s not going to get it.
 That doesn’t mean it wasn’t funny to you.
 It simply means that culture works because, for a moment, a group of people share a history, an understand…

-Seth Godin on Influencer Marketing
+Seth Godin on Innovation

 Seth Godin on Mastodon